cedricsueur/drawinganalyses/README.md

 ## Interpretability scripts

-To apply the algorithms to a whole dataset, just run :
+To apply the `Captum` algorithms to a whole dataset, just run :

 ```
 python ./drawing_analyses/scripts/run_interpretability.py
 ```

-This may take a while (~5 to 7 hours).
+This may take a while (~5 to 7 hours on `CPU`).
 The analyzed images are stored in the folder according to the configuration.